-Well, you may ask about the writer, or scribe of the Book of Revelation.
-The scribe of Revelation comes with impeccable credentials!
+You may ask about the writer or scribe of the Book of Revelation.
+The recorder of Revelation comes with impeccable credentials!
 The Bible says that John was “God’s servant” Revelation 1:1.
-It also says the Lord instructed John to write the Book of Revelation and told him what to put in it, Revelation 1:11.
+The Lord instructed John to write the Book of Revelation and told him what to put in it, Revelation 1:11.

 BUT, WHO WAS JOHN?

-His title, or degrees are impressive: Prophet, Author, Evangelist, Pastor and Disciple of Christ among others.
+His title or degrees are impressive: Among others, he was a Prophet, Author, Evangelist, Pastor, and Disciple of Christ.

-Apparently John and his brother were not ones to keep their feelings and opinions quietly to themselves, because Jesus nicknamed them the “sons of thunder” Mark 3:17.
-But among the twelve disciples whom Jesus john, John, James and Peter formed the inner circle with Jesus.
-“It was not that Jesus played favorite, but these three found Jesus even more significant to their lives than did the other nine.”
+John and his brother were not ones to keep their feelings and opinions quietly to themselves because Jesus nicknamed them the “sons of thunder” Mark 3:17.
+But among the twelve disciples, Jesus formed an inner circle of John, James, and Peter formed the inner circle with Jesus.
+“It was not that Jesus played favorites, but in these three Jesus found a spirit of teachability not found in the other.”
 God Cares, Vol. 2, p.
 49.

-We find these three with Jesus on the Mount of Transfiguration, at the bedside of Jairus’ daughter when Jesus raised her from the dead, following Jesus to the court yard the night of trial, and close to Jesus that fatal night in the Garden of Gethsemane.
+We find these three with Jesus on the Mount of Transfiguration, at the bedside of Jairus’ daughter when Jesus raised her from the dead, following Jesus to the courtyard on the night of trial, and close to Jesus that fatal night in the Garden of Gethsemane.
 Jesus entrusted the care of His mother to John.
-And of all the disciples it was loyal, lovable, courageous John alone who stayed by Jesus when He died on the cross John 19:26-30.
-It is not surprising that John the disciple, later known and John the Revelator, became known as the “disciple whom Jesus loved.”
+And of all the disciples, it was loyal, lovable, courageous John alone who stayed by Jesus when He died on the cross John 19:26-30.
+It is not surprising that John the disciple, later known as John the Revelator, became known as the “disciple whom Jesus loved.”

-It was John who raced Peter to the empty tomb on resurrection day, arriving first, as we might expect, since John was the youngest of all the disciples – perhaps only twenty years old at the time.
+John raced Peter to the empty tomb on resurrection day, arriving first, as we might expect, since John was the youngest of all the disciples – perhaps only twenty years old at the time.

 It was John who authored the four books called by his name.
-As you read those messages filled with so much love for the Lord, you will readily see that this “Son of Thunder” was completely transformed by the Lord he loved do dearly.
+As you read those messages filled with so much love for the Lord, you will readily see that this “Son of Thunder” was utterly transformed by the Lord he loved so dearly.

 After Jesus’ ascension, John suffered hardships, persecution, and many trials.
 Finally, when Domitian was emperor of Rome, the faithful saint of God was exiled to the lonely island of Patmos.
-It was on Patmos that John was instructed to write the Revelation given by God concerning His Son.
-“When Emperor Nerva followed Domitian to the throne in 96, it is believed that John was released in a general amnesty of Christians and that he returned to Ephesus to finish writing out the Revelation before he died” God Cares, Vol. 2 p.
+On Patmos, John was instructed to write the Revelation given by God concerning His Son.
+“When Emperor Nerva followed Domitian to the throne in 96, it is believed that John was released in a general amnesty of Christians and that he returned to Ephesus to finish writing Revelation and the Gospel of John before he died” God Cares, Vol. 2 p.
 53